Political demands could "make or break" BAE-EADS merger

 A source familiar with the talks said the companies were ready to listen to European governments, but stressed that their responses could “make or break” the deal.

-EADS EAD.PA and BAE (BAES.L) declined to comment on the political factors involved in completing the merger.
+EADS and BAE declined to comment on the political factors involved in completing the merger.

 However, EADS said the companies would reserve the last word on the deal for themselves after hearing governments’ views.